Activities for children

 St Andrews sports camps

-The five-day camps have been designed to give an insight into all facets of performance sport at university, and incorporate individual specialist skills coaching, technical drills focusing on team play, and general fitness and conditioning sessions.
+The camps have been designed to give an insight into all facets of performance sport at university, and incorporate individual specialist skills coaching, technical drills focusing on team play, and general fitness and conditioning sessions.

 St Salvator’s Chapel is open to the public for individual prayer and exploration of this historic building.
 Families and those with children are invited to download and enjoy the National Association of Decorative and Fine Arts Societies (NADFAS) church trail for St Salvator’s Chapel during their visit.
 The trail guides visitors around the church and encourages them to engage with the architecture, history and furnishings.